100 Notable alumni of

 -

-Lyle Pearce Lovett is an American country singer and actor.
+Lyle Pearce Lovett is an American country singer-songwriter and actor.
 Active since 1980, he has recorded 14 albums and released 25 singles to date, including his highest entry, the number 10 chart hit on the U.S. Billboard Hot Country Songs chart, "Cowboy Man".
 Lovett has won four Grammy Awards, including Best Male Country Vocal Performance and Best Country Album.
 His most recent album is 12th of June, released in 2022.

 -